NLnetLabs/rpki-doc/source/routinator/configuration.rst

      }
    }

-Use the ``-x`` option to refer to your file with local exceptions.
+Use the :option:`-x` option to refer to your file with local exceptions.
 Routinator will re-read that file on every validation run, so you can simply update the file whenever your exceptions change.